-a.
-Obstacle Departure Procedures (ODPs).
-Currently for heliport operations, ODPs cannot be developed to accommodate IFR diverse departures because diverse departure criteria do not exist.
+- a.
+Obstacle departure procedures (ODPs) for heliport operations cannot be developed to accommodate IFR diverse departures because diverse departure criteria do not exist.
 However, a Form 8260-15A will still be required and must indicate the name of the IFR departure procedure (i.e., SID) that is to be used.
 Since this will be a SID, it will not contain "Obstacle" in parenthesis on the chart.
-See Order 8260.42, United States Standard for Helicopter Area Navigation (RNAV), for criteria used to develop helicopter departure procedures.
-Other criteria approved by AFS-400 may be used for development of "Special" departure procedures; i.e., SIDs and/or graphic or textual ODPs.
+See Order 8260.42 for criteria used to develop helicopter departure procedures.
+Other criteria approved by AFS-400 may be used for development of "Special" departure procedures; i.e., SIDs and/or graphic or textual ODPs. - b.

-b.
 All IFR helicopter departure procedures will consist of a "visual" or "VFR" segment to the Initial Departure Fix (IDF), thence via a defined route that is published/charted in graphic form as a SID.
-The procedure must comply with design and documentation guidelines specified in chapters 2 and 3, appendices C, D, and E to the maximum extent possible with exceptions as noted throughout this directive.
+The procedure must comply with design and documentation guidelines specified in chapters 2 and 3, appendices C, D, and E to the maximum extent possible with exceptions as noted throughout this directive. - c.

-c.
 Point-in-space departures may be established to support multiple departure locations.
 When this condition exists, use a single Form 8260-15A and identify all heliports that can use the departure in the "Airport" section of the form.
-A point-in-space graphic SID may serve more than one departure location.
+A point-in-space graphic SID may serve more than one departure location. - d.

-d.
 Form 8260-15C, Departure Data Record, must accompany all Form 8260-15B submissions.